Thursday, July 27, 2017

 Hope For Humanity: A Life Worth Living

-Life is good and it is worth living to have a little influence on others.
+My previous life experiences have made me stronger and made me think extraordinarily.
+My Life's Greatest Challenge prepared me for a more significant role in serving humanity through personal transformation and higher consciousness.
+I've been prepared for disaster preparedness for a possible worst-case scenario.
+The world is ever-changing and unpredictable.
+However, we can always foresee events based on current trends.
+Today, we are Dealing with The Impact of Climate Change.
+That's our reality, and we are now living in it.
+We can't stop it, but we can prepare for the worst thing to come to entirely survive.
+I mean not only on a physical level but also on emotional, mental, and spiritual levels.
+It's within our power to transform ourselves and positively impact the world.
+Life is good, and it is worth living to have a negligible influence on others.
 We can make an impact in our own way based on what we believe is right and for the betterment of other people.
-Our humanitarian actions will go a long way; creating a ripple of kindness and goodwill that will eventually change the world to become a better place.
-It is our Heart's Desire: Living a Humanitarian Life that will influence others to stand up and take an action for better mankind.
-We have higher hopes for ourselves, but we are also hoping more for humanities' future.
-As I remember, service life is a life worth living and a life well lived -- the humanitarian way.
+Our humanitarian actions will go a long way, creating a ripple of kindness and goodwill to improve the world.
+Our Heart's Desire: To live a Humanitarian Life Heart's Desire: To live a Humanitarian Life that will influence others to stand up and act for better mankind.
+We have higher hopes for ourselves, but we are also hoping more for humanity's future.
+As I remember, service life is a life worth living and well lived -- the humanitarian way.

 © 2017 Del Cusay